Acquistions Behind Mapping Indoor Spaces

 Filed: August 15, 2012

 Aspects of the present disclosure provide techniques for constructing a scalable model of an indoor space using crowd-sourced inertial navigation system (INS) signals from mobile devices.
-By tracking INS signals from a number of participating users, the user’s trajectories can be estimated as they move their mobile devices indoors.
+By tracking INS signals from many participating users, the user’s trajectories can be estimated as they move their mobile devices indoors.
 The estimated trajectories can be scored against similar routes taken by other users.
 Routes with the highest scores are then laid out over a map of the indoor space to identify areas most often traveled to and from landmarks and distances between the landmarks.

 Locations within indoor spaces may also be identified in other ways as well.
 The patent points out:

 (2) The server building a database may look at map information, which could include floor plans representing indoor spaces within a building.

 (3) “Beacon” messages may also be used to send out information to identify wireless network access points.
 The beacon messages may also include additional network access information which also assists devices in accessing the network.

-(4) The patent tells us that Personal Identifiable Information need not be collected, and may actually be removed in order to protect the privacy of the wireless network’s users.
+(4) The patent tells us that Personal Identifiable Information need not be collected, and may be removed to protect the privacy of the wireless network’s users.

 (5) A GPS receiver may be included in the mobile devices, that could be used to determine the geographic location of the client device, and could identify the device’s latitude, longitude, and altitude position.

-(6) Mapping of indoor spaces may help identify interior constraints, such as walls, which people cannot walk through, as well as frequent landmarks within that indoor space, such as offices, conference rooms, bathrooms.
+(6) Mapping indoor spaces may help identify interior constraints, such as walls, which people cannot walkthrough, as well as frequent landmarks within that indoor space, such as offices, conference rooms, bathrooms.

 Having people provide data about their locations can be essential for their use of such services.
 Information collected from the devices of people using those services help to provide such services.
 I can’t remember the last time I tried to navigate somewhere with the use of a paper map.
 I can remember visiting places, and using Google Maps to find walking directions to busy Urban spaces.
 This does seem to be a capability that helps make our lives easier.